hypriot/cluster-lab/README.md

 This cluster opens up numerous possibilities:
   - Run distributed applications in a *real* cluster
-  - Play with Docker, Docker Swarm and its tool set
+  - Play with Docker, Swarm and its tool set
   - Learn about networking, load balancing, high availability
   - ... and much more!